D'Angelo: Artistry and legacy

 His second album Voodoo (2000) is considered one of the best examples of neo soul music by music critics, while it was listed as 28th on Rolling Stones 500 Greatest Albums of All Time.
-The album single" Untitled (How Does It Feel)" was listed as second on Rolling Stones 100 Greatest R&B Songs of the 21th Century.
+The single "Untitled (How Does It Feel)" was listed as second on Rolling Stones 100 Greatest R&B Songs of the 21st Century.
 George Clinton compared Voodoo to Marvin Gaye's landmark 1971 album What's Going On.
 Music critics have called Voodoo a "towering achievement", "masterpiece" and "classic".
 Voodoo was influential on many jazz musicians in the 21st century.

 Black Messiah featured more of a rock and psychedelic sound, and more political lyrics, than previous releases.
 In 2016, Black Messiah, Beyoncé's Beyoncé (2013), Run the Jewels' Run the Jewels 2 (2014), and Kendrick Lamar's To Pimp a Butterfly (2015) were noted by The Yale Herald as laying the groundwork down for the politically charged releases that happened in 2016, which included Rihanna's Anti, Kanye West's The Life of Pablo, and Beyonce's "Formation".

 In 2023, Rolling Stone ranked D'Angelo at number 75 on its list of the "200 Greatest Singers of All Time".
-In 2025 Billboard listed the singer as the 45th on the list of "The 75th Best R&B Arist of all Time" in 2025.
+In 2025 Billboard listed the singer as the 45th on the list of "The 75th Best R&B Artist of all Time" in 2025.
 Several publications and music magazines listed D'Angelo in their list of the greatest R&B and soul artists, including Forbes (2nd), Medium (22nd) and Essence (27th).

 Tyler, the Creator said his "musical DNA" was shaped by D'Angelo's work.
 Chaka Khan called D'Angelo a "genius".
 George Clinton praised him as a worthy successor to soul legend Marvin Gaye.
-Prince said of D'Angelo, “I crave great musicianship, and I don’t care who provides it...I’ve got no problems saying I dig D’Angelo.”
+Prince said of D'Angelo, "I crave great musicianship, and I don't care who provides it...
+I've got no problems saying I dig D'Angelo."
 Rolling Stone said all three of D'Angelo's albums are revered as "contemporary classics".

-Personal life and death
+Personal life

 D'Angelo never married.
-In the 1990s, he dated the late soul singer Angie Stone.
+In the 1990s, he dated the soul singer Angie Stone.
 She was his muse for his Brown Sugar album and he helped her produce her debut album Black Diamond, released in 1999.
 Angie Stone and D'Angelo had a son together, Michael Archer Jr, born in 1997 (known professionally as Swayvo Twain).
-D'Angelo also had two other children: a daughter, Imani Archer, born in 1999, and a son, born in 2010.
+D'Angelo also had two other children: a daughter, Imani Archer, born in October 1999, and a son, born in 2010.

-In the early 2000s, D'Angelo struggled with depression, and drug and alcohol addiction.
+In the early 2000s, D'Angelo struggled with depression as well as drug and alcohol addiction.
 One notable incident occurred in 2005 when he was arrested on a DUI charge and also for possession of cocaine and marijuana.
-A week after being sentenced on these charges in September 2005, he was involved in a car crash that was rumored to have left him critically injured.
+A week after being sentenced on the charges in September 2005, he was involved in a car crash that was rumored to have left him critically injured.